All Products

 Note

-• Relay State: optional.
-This parameter specifies the URL of a page that is displayed after a user logs on to the Alibaba Cloud Management Console by using SSO.
-If you do not configure this parameter, the user is redirected to the CloudSSO user portal by default.
+• Relay State: Optional.
+It specifies the Alibaba Cloud page where users are redirected after a successful SSO logon.
+If you do not configure this parameter, users are redirected to the CloudSSO user portal by default.

 Note